checkedc/checkedc-clang/docs/checkedc/Test-Baselines.md

            Unexpected Failures: 6
 ```

+## Differences in test results between branches

+The  master branch in the checkedc-clang repo has additional tests for
+Checked C.  It is expected that the master branch will have more
+`Expected Passes` than the baseline branch.

 ## In-progress baseline updates

-This section records the test results for an in-progress update to latest sources in the baseline branch.
-It is currently empty because
+This section records the test results for an in-progress update to latest
+sources in the baseline branch.
+It is currently empty because no update
-no update is in-progress.
+is in-progress.